 Plus, if you’ve followed me for a while, then you would know I am a full top sheet convert (thanks to Miss Kyree) and have spent the last year lapping up the joys a top sheet brings 😉

-Basically, the top sheets acts as a barrier to you and the doona, so it means your not having to wash the doona cover as much 😉 plus if you’ve lashed out on nice sheets then you might as well enjoy their silky softness on both sides!
+Basically, the top sheets act as a barrier to you and the doona, so it means you’re not having to wash the doona cover as much 😉 plus if you’ve lashed out on nice sheets then you might as well enjoy their silky softness on both sides!